mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 automatically resume operation once the ship starts manoeuvring again.

-Ramscoops require 1% of a ship’s available tonnage plus five tons, with a minimum overall size of 10 tons and can collect five tons of hydrogen per week for every ton attributed to the ramscoops.
+Ramscoops require 1% of a ship's available tonnage plus five tons, with a minimum overall size of 10 tons and can collect five tons of hydrogen per week for every ton attributed to the ramscoops.
 Additional